 We were wet to the bone and bitterly cold.
 I would say we were in desperate need of shelter and something to eat, but could not find any open café or bar along the beach … and we were not in the mood to walk inland to try and find a café in one of the smaller beach towns.

-At last, we’ve found a small café with a door that was almost open … we’ve taken advantage of this and walked in – drenched, cold and hungry!
-We’ve ordered several cups of coffee and a big plate of fresh French fries (or “chips” as we call it in South Africa) … was probably the best meal of the week!
+At last, we found a small café with a door that was almost open … we took advantage of this and walked in – drenched, cold and hungry!
+There were no menu, but we ordered several cups of coffee and a big plate of fresh French fries (or “chips” as we call it in South Africa) … it was probably the best meal of the week!

 On a wet and cold day, French fries can be the best meal ever!